Do you dream of owning your own online store?

 You might have 100 customers today, but these 100 customers will have churned within 3 months — and they’re never coming back.

-While other eCommerce stores will be able to work on customer retention and sell to their existing customers, it’s a different story for you.
+While other ecommerce stores will be able to work on customer retention and sell to their existing customers, it’s a different story for you.

 In order to scale your business, you’ll have to spend aggressively on ads and other forms of marketing.

-You’d be stuck in an endless loop of customer acquisition - and once you stop, your sales drop too.
+You’d be stuck in an endless loop of customer acquisition.
+And once you stop, your sales drop too.

-Pretty scary thought, eh?
+Pretty scary thought, right?

 Alright, before we move on to the next section, here’s a quick summary: